nabinphoenix/rust-ocr-automation/README.md

 > **Pro Tip**: If the program misses a number, make sure the image is clear and not too blurry.
 High-quality screenshots work best!

 ---
-*Created for efficient learning and automation.*
+*Created for efficient learning and automation for Treeleaf AI*